 15. Smolak Farm — North Andover

 Stowe Farm's petting zoo is an extra draw.

 16. Stowe Farm — Millbury

 17. Westward Orchards — Harvard

 Apples are available for picking starting Labor Day through early October.
 Enjoy live bluegrass jam sessions every Sunday.
-Starting in September, you can also hop on a wagon ride to the farm's pumpkin patch to pick up your Halloween Jack-o-Lantern-to-be.
+Starting in September, you can also hop on a wagon ride to the farm's pumpkin patch to pick up your Halloween Jack-o-Lantern.
 978-456-8363

 Originally published September 2013

 Unless otherwise noted, photos courtesy of the farms and orchards.

 Boston Hill Farm

 Belkin Lookout Farm